-For the Bucharest Biennale 7 I pixelated a composite image of the 360-degree view from the former fire-watchtower Foisurol de Foc in the center of Bucharest as a billboard placed in the outskirts of the city.
-Placing this image in the periphery looking back at itself this compressed portrait functions as a footnote to the urban landscape and a reversed 'panopticon' (a circular architectural structure designed for prisons invented by Jeremy Bentham in the 19th century).
+Translated composite image of the 360-degree view from the former fire-watchtower Foisurol de Foc in Bucharest into a billboard that is placed in the outskirts of the city.
+Positioning this image in the periphery of the city looking back at itself this compressed and pixelated portrait functions as a footnote to the urban landscape and a reversed 'panopticon' (a circular architectural structure designed for prisons invented by Jeremy Bentham in the 19th century).